1. What’s the difference between Rutgers-Camden Learning Abroad and Study Abroad?

 2. Passport Upload

-No. Once you have completed the application, committed to the program, and have electronically signed the informed consent, Rutgers-Camden Office of International Students & Global Programs staff will enroll you in the corresponding course.
+No. You will not be able to register yourself for this course with or without a special permission number.
+However, once you have completed the application, committed to the program, and have electronically signed the informed consent, Rutgers-Camden Office of International Students & Global Programs staff will enroll you in the corresponding course.
 If you are taking this course as an overload, please submit a completed and signed Overload Authorization Form at the time you commit to the program to the Office of International Students & Global Programs.

 13. I want to know if this Learning Abroad course will fulfill any of my major credits.